Viktar Babaryka

 Viktar Dzmitryevich Babaryka (Віктар Дзмітрыевіч Бабарыка or Viktor Dmitryevich Babariko; born 9 November 1963) is a Belarusian banker, philanthropist, public and opposition political figure who intended to become a candidate in the 2020 Belarusian presidential election.

-He is considered a political prisoner after having his candidacy rejected, followed by being detained by the Belarusian government over charges of "illegal [financial] activities" that are considered to be politically motivated.
+Although official polls were heavily censored by the government of incumbent president Alexander Lukashenko, who was running for re-election, independent polls established Babaryka as the early favorite for the 2020 president election.
+In June of that year, Babaryka was detained by the Belarusian government over charges of "illegal [financial] activities", leading his candidacy to be rejected the next month and to a 14 years-prison sentence for bribery and tax evasion in January 2021; the charges are considered to be politically motivated, and he is perceived as a political prisoner.

+Many collaborators of Babaryka were also detained or sentenced around the same time, including his son Eduard who serves a 8-year prison sentence since July 2023; some fled the country to avoid repercussions.
+In April 2023, Babaryka was severely injured, allegedly by prison security, and disappeared four days later; although Belarus officials claim that Babaryka is "alive and healthy", this has been characterised as an enforced disappearance from the Belarusian government.

 Life and career

 Babaryka was born on 9 November 1963 in Minsk.
 In 1981, he graduated from secondary school No. 92 of Minsk.
 In 1988, he graduated from the Faculty of Mechanics and Mathematics of the Belarusian State University, in 1995 – the Academy of Public Administration under the aegis of the Cabinet of Ministers of the Republic of Belarus.
 Five years later, he finished master courses at the Belarusian State Economic University.

 Babaryka has been working in the banking system of Belarus since July 1995.
 In July 2000, he was appointed as the chairman of the management board of Belgazprombank.
 On 12 May 2020, he voluntarily resigned as chairman of the management board of Belgazprombank and declared his intention to participate in the 2020 Belarusian presidential election.
 On 19 June 2020, Babaryka was detained.
 The detainment is believed to be politically motivated.
 Amnesty International considers Babaryka, his son and several other arrested opposition figures to be prisoners of conscience.